DamienVesper/ALRU-NGINX/.github/README.md

-# NGINX
+# CO-NGINX
- The NGINX configurations for the webserver.
+ The NGINX configurations for the `us.co` webserver.